Oracle software

 what is oracle ebs

-Oracle E-Business Suite (EBS) is a comprehensive set of business applications designed to help businesses manage and automate various business processes.
+Oracle E-Business Suite (Oracle EBS) is a comprehensive suite of integrated business applications designed to help organizations efficiently manage core business processes.

 How Do Organizations Use Oracle EBS?